 Money was not a problem in Rembrandt’s family, and Rembrandt was allowed to enroll at Leiden University.

-Rembrandt enrolled as a student at the University of Leiden in May 1620 when he was almost 14 years old.
+Rembrandt enrolled at the University of Leiden in May 1620 when he was almost 14.
 Rembrandt extended his enrollment in February 1622, although he also started training as a painter in mid-1622.

-The University of Leiden was very attractive for scientists en students in those days.
+The University of Leiden was very attractive to scientists and students in those days.
 When Rembrandt enrolled, there were about 2500 students.
 A student at the university did not have to pay taxes on beer and wine, was subject to academic law, and did not have to serve in the militia.

-Rembrandt was enrolled at the Leiden university for longer than was assumed for a long time.
+Rembrandt was enrolled at Leiden University for longer than was assumed for a long time.
 A recent discovery showed that he extended his enrollment at the university in February 1622.
-We do not know how seriously Rembrandt studied but.
-Rembrandt may very well have been a much more serious student at the university than previously assumed.
+We do not know how seriously Rembrandt studied but Rembrandt may have been a much more serious student at the university than previously assumed.

-This period at the University of Leiden may explain why Rembrandt developed so spectacularly as a history painter and used his knowledge and understanding of the Bible and mythology so well.
+This period at the University of Leiden may explain why Rembrandt developed spectacularly as a history painter and used his knowledge and understanding of the Bible and mythology well.

 When Did Rembrandt Start Painting?

-Rembrandt started his training as a painter in 1622 when he was around 16 years old.
-Rembrandt began his training as an apprentice of Jacob van Swanenburg, a famous painter in Leiden in those days.
-He stayed with Jacob van Swanenburg for about three years.
+Rembrandt started his painting training in 1622 when he was around 16 years old.
+Rembrandt began his training as an apprentice of Master Jacob van Swanenburg, a famous painter in Leiden in those days.
+He stayed with Master Jacob van Swanenburg for about three years.